-Glutamate is common throughout nature.
+Glutamate is common and abundant throughout nature.
 It is a component of your body and your foods.
-The taste-imparting property of glutamate has long been used around the world to enhance the palatability of foods.

 Foods rich in free glutamate, such as tomatoes, cheese and mushrooms are often used in cooking for their flavorful qualities.
-Monosodium glutamate (MSG) is a Glutamate (the salt of glutamic acid with sodium), one of the most abundant amino acids in nature and an important component of protein.
-Glutamate imparts a unique taste (Umami) in foods.
-Umami, often described as 'meaty,' 'broth-like,' or 'savory' in English, is known as 'Xian-Wei' in Chinese and may correspond to the 'Osmazome' concept captured by French scholars in the XIX century.
-Glutamate has been a component of flavor enhancing seasonings since ancient Rome as 'Garum' and in Japan for more than 1200 years.
+Monosodium glutamate (MSG) is a glutamate (the salt of glutamic acid with sodium), one of the most abundant amino acids in nature and an important component of protein.
+Glutamate in food imparts a unique taste (called umami).
+Umami, often described as ‘meaty,’ ‘broth-like,’ or ‘savory’ in English, is known as ‘Xian-Wei’ in Chinese and may correspond to the ‘Osmazome’ concept captured by French scholars in the XIX century.
+Glutamate has been a component of flavor enhancing seasonings since ancient Rome as ‘Garum’ and in Japan for more than 1200 years.

-By a fermentation process similar to that used for making vinegar, beer, or soy sauce, monosodium glutamate (MSG) is produced from natural sources such as starch or molasses derived from sugar beet or sugar cane.
+By a fermentation process similar to that used for making vinegar, beer, or soy sauce, MSG is produced from natural sources such as starch or molasses derived from sugar beet or sugar cane.

 There are two forms of glutamate.
 Glutamate can be “free”, not bound to proteins, or bound to other amino acids as part of proteins.
 The free glutamate is the one that tastes umami and plays a role in the palatability of foods.
 Foods with high levels of free glutamate, such as cheese and ripe tomatoes, are often used in the kitchen for their distinctive and enjoyable flavors.